Regardless of what your plans are for Canada Day, it's likely that fireworks of some kind will be included.

 Although a backyard fireworks display provides entertainment for us humans, the same can not be said for our four-legged family members.
 According to a group of New York City veterinarians, the noise from fireworks does more than cause anxiety in some pets - it can be fatal.

-In an interview with the New York Post, Dr. Natara Loose of The Neighborhood Vet in Brooklyn says male cats are at the biggest risk of potentially deadly health complications brought on by fear of fireworks.
+In a 2020 interview with the New York Post, Dr. Natara Loose of The Neighborhood Vet in Brooklyn says male cats are at the biggest risk of potentially deadly health complications brought on by fear of fireworks.
 The stress of the loud noises can cause so much stress in cats that they become unable to empty their bladders.

 “What ends up happening is they get an infection in the bladder and their urethra gets spasms… they get a functional obstruction and that can be fatal for them,” Loose explained.

-Veterinarian Dr. Brett Levitzke warned pet owners to look out for any signs of urination outside of the litter box, cats running in and out of their litter boxes as well as blood in the urine.
+In the same interview, veterinarian Dr. Brett Levitzke warned pet owners to look out for any signs of urination outside of the litter box, cats running in and out of their litter boxes as well as blood in the urine.
 Levitzke also advised pet owners to look out for a change in eating behaviour or frequent vomiting, both signs that an obstruction may have occurred.

 “If you expose any dog or cat to constant stressful events, it will definitely have some psychological or behavioural long-term effects,” Levitzke said.
 “Really, the only way to get this anxiety to stop is to get the fireworks to stop.”